-This oft-overlooked factor is actually more important than overall population growth, because what increases the demand for housing isn’t the number of people living in a city (or country), but the number of dwellings needed to accommodate them.
+This often-overlooked factor of household formation is actually more important than overall population growth because what increases the demand for housing isn’t the number of people living in a city (or country), but the number of dwellings needed to accommodate them.

 This works in a number of ways…

 With more young adults staying home longer to save hefty house deposits, and the trend to more multi-generational households, or more friends and family members pooling their resources and buying a property to share, it's possible the number of dwellings required may decrease a little.

 On the other hand, there are more older Australians living in one and two-person households to even out the numbers.